iotaledger/tangle.js/tools/tangle-cli/README.md

 Fetches one message previously anchored

 Options:
-      --version      Show version number                               [boolean]
-      --devnet       IOTA Chrysalis devnet                             [boolean]
-      --mainnet      IOTA Chrysalis Mainnet                            [boolean] -n, --net          Node's endpoint or other IOTA network              [string] --help         Show help                                         [boolean]
-      --seed         IOTA Streams Subscriber's seed to fetch on the channel [string]
+  --seed           IOTA Streams Subscriber's seed to fetch on the channel
+                                                                        [string]
-      --psk          IOTA Streams pre-shared key to fetch on the channel [string] --channelID    ID of the Channel ('address:announceMsgID') from which to fetch the message                       [string] [required]
+  --psk            IOTA Streams pre-shared key to fetch on the channel  [string] --channelID      ID of the Channel ('address:announceMsgID') from which to
-      --msgID        ID of the message to be fetched                    [string] --anchorageID  ID of the anchorage where the message to be fetched is anchored to                             [string] [required]
-      --encrypted  Whether the channel must be encrypted or not        [boolean] --private    Whether the channel is private or not               [boolean]
+                   fetch the message                         [string] [required] --msgID          ID of the message to be fetched                      [string] --anchorageID    ID of the anchorage where the message to be fetched is anchored to                               [string] [required] --encrypted      Whether the channel must be encrypted or not        [boolean] --private        Whether the channel is private or not               [boolean]
 ```

-### Inspect channel
+#### Inspect channel

 ```
 tcli channel inspect

-Inspects a Streams Channel, visiting all messages anchored.
+Inspects a channel, visiting all messages

 Options:
-      --version    Show version number                                 [boolean]
-      --devnet     IOTA Chrysalis devnet                               [boolean]
-      --mainnet    IOTA Chrysalis Mainnet                              [boolean] -n, --net        Node's endpoint or other IOTA network                [string] --help       Show help                                           [boolean]
-      --seed       IOTA Streams Subscriber's seed to inspect the channel [string] --psk        Pre-shared key used to inspect the channel            [string] --channelID  ID of the Channel ('address:announceMsgID') from which to fetch the message                         [string] [required]
+  --seed           IOTA Streams Subscriber's seed to inspect the channel[string] --psk            Pre-shared key used to inspect the channel           [string] --channelID      ID of the Channel ('address:announceMsgID') from which to
-      --encrypted  Whether the channel must be encrypted or not        [boolean] --private    Whether the channel is private or not               [boolean]
+                   fetch the message                         [string] [required] --encrypted      Whether the channel must be encrypted or not        [boolean] --private        Whether the channel is private or not               [boolean]
 ```

-## Seed generation
+### Seed generation

 ```
 tcli channel seed